kili-technology/kili-python-sdk/README.md

 ```

-See detailled examples in this [recipe](https://docs.kili-technology.com/recipes/importing-labels-and-predictions).
+See detailed examples in this [recipe](https://docs.kili-technology.com/recipes/importing-labels-and-predictions).

 ### Exporting labels